 Even if the results are admissible, breath and blood tests should still be challenged on the basis that they are not reliable, and not representative of what a defendant had in his or her blood at the time of driving, or not taken in accordance with State law (which can also be a reason to suppress a test).
 A good DWI attorney will obtain discovery from the lab or agency that administered the test and look through maintenance records, storage records, analyst notes and other documents to prove that the test is unreliable.
 There are very few attorneys with the experience to do this, and that is why you should ask an attorney how much training they have regarding the science behind breath and blood testing.

 Contact Our Houston DWI Defenses Attorney

-Jose Ceja dedicates his practice to criminal defense and the defense of intoxication cases.
+Jose Ceja dedicates his practice to criminal defense and to DWI defenses.
 He is a former felony drug prosecutor which gave him vast experience in the law of searches and seizures (which includes traffic stops).
-As a defense attorney he has handled hundreds of DWIs and obtained countless “not guilty” verdict and dismissals.
+As a defense attorney, he has handled hundreds of DWIs and obtained countless “not guilty” verdict and dismissals.
 He is certified to administer Standardized Field Sobriety Tests and has spent hundreds of hours studying the science of breath and blood testing.
 If you are arrested for DWI anywhere in the Greater Houston area, contact Ceja Law Firm for a free consultation.